 8.2 The Service is provided for the Term of the Agreement.

 8.3 Besides as provided for in section 8.1, either party shall be entitled to terminate the Agreement with immediate effect by written notice to the other party, if:

-b. the other party is declared insolvent, is subject to an application or order of bankruptcy or company reorganisation, suspends its payments or otherwise can be presumed to be insolvent.
+8.3.2 the other party is declared insolvent, is subject to an application or order of bankruptcy or company reorganization, suspends its payments or otherwise can be presumed to be insolvent.

 8.4 Upsales is also entitled to terminate the Agreement with immediate effect if the Customer’s use of the Service violates the Agreement, including sections 4-5, or if full payment in accordance with the Agreement is not received by Upsales when due.

 8.5 The following sections shall survive termination of the Agreement: this section 8, section 8.8, section 10, section 10.2, section 11.5, section 14 and section 16.

 8.6 Upon termination, the Customer shall not be entitled to recover any excess amount of payments made in advance, unless the Customer terminates the Agreement with immediate effect in accordance with section 8.3 a. above.

 8.7 Upon termination, the Customer shall immediately cease its use of the Service and both parties shall, subject to section 8.8, return or delete confidential information or Documentation received from the other party.

 8.8 The Customer shall be entitled to retrieve any Customer Data on the medium chosen by Upsales and reasonably accepted by the Customer, provided that the Customer requests this from Upsales in writing within thirty (30) days from termination of the Agreement and pays Upsales for any reasonable work associated with this.